“The flower longs with its petals

 Alexander Vvedensky, The Gray Notebook (1932)

-The Orchidaceae (commonly known as Orchids) form one of the world’s most diverse families of flowering plant, endemic to almost every geographical terrain found on Earth – from tropical rainforest to arid desert, from marshy boglands to Antarctic tundra.
-Driven by a formal investigation into the extreme genetic mutability of the orchid's DNA, Orchidées inquires what this extraordinary responsiveness to environmental conditions can teach us about our own survival in a rapidly changing world with its ever-increasingly complex web of ecological crisis.
+The Orchidaceae form one of the world's most diverse families of flowering plant – endemic to almost every geographical region found on Earth, from tropical rainforest to arid desert, from marshy boglands to Antarctic tundra.
+Driven by formal investigation into this extraordinary mutability of orchids, whose flowers have evolved to incredible architectural complexity, Orchidées inquires what their sensitivity and responsiveness to environmental conditions can teach us about our own survival in a rapidly changing world, with its ever-increasingly complex web of ecological crisis.